 Celebration of the first year of this new non-profit led by Mayra Yu Morales took place at the Nashville Public Library, featured Yucatecan foodways feast by Karla Ruiz and music by Guatemalan Mayan musician Rolando Garcia Ruiz.
 Site Visit #72

 Hola Festival 2014, organized by Hola Hora Latina, 9/28/14, Knoxville

-Annual Latino traditional arts festival in Knoxville featured Cazateatro Bilingual Theatre troupe from Memphis; acoustic musicians Victor Garza (guitar), Bobby Fernández (keyboard, vocals) and Hernando Guevara (cajón, congas); dance troupe Arte y Pasion Flamenca; Music City Salsa, and visiting groups Sambos Grupo de Baile Boliviano from Virginia and Marcel Portilla’s Reverbnation from North Carolina.
+Annual Latino traditional arts festival in Knoxville featured Cazateatro Bilingual Theatre troupe from Memphis; acoustic musicians Victor Garza (guitar), Bobby Fernández (keyboard, vocals) and Hernando Guevara (cajón, congas); dance troupe Arte y Pasion Flamenca; Music City Salsa, and visiting groups Sambos Grupo de Baile Boliviano from Virginia and the Marcel Portilla Band from North Carolina.
 Craftspeople included Maguie Garza (Catrina sculptures), Malvina Carrera (Panamanian polleras and tembleques), Alejandro and Maria Villalpando (calaveras de azucar).
 Site visit # 73